jinzhenfan/jekyll-now/_posts/2010-10-01-Conceptual Design #1 Touch Reader.md

 ---
 layout: post
-title: My first award-winning piece of work!
+title: How can the blind read something other than Braille?
 ---
+My first award-winning piece of work!